Course dates: June 10–July 18, 2016

 Complete the application and send to the Geobiology Course Coordinator (see address below).
 If you need a financial statement for assistance with foreign travel, include it with the application.
-Applications will be available in Fall 2013.
-Deadline for applications will be in mid-February 2014.
+Applications are due February 12, 2016.

 In addition to the application and financial form, include a two-page curriculum vitae and two letters of recommendation.
 Each letter of recommendation should be completed by someone who can evaluate:

 Foreign participants will require a visitor visa for participation in GeoBiology 2016 and will have to sign a "health insurance memo of understanding."
 You will be responsible for getting your own visa.
 If you are accepted, we will send you the forms and formal invitation letter that are required for a U.S. visa application will be mailed to accepted applicants.
 You will need to apply for the visa at the US embassy in your country.

 Tuition for GeoBiology 2016 is $4000 and covers all field trip expenses and room and board.
 We expect students to discuss this financial obligation with their advisors, home departments and/or institutions to secure funds that can be applied toward tuition.

 Financial aid for GeoBiology 2016 is available based on need.
 We encourage applications for aid, and we assure applicants that an aid request will not influence our review of an application for the summer course.

 Travel arrangements to and from GeoBiology 2016 are the responsibility of student participants.
 The course begins and ends in Los Angeles, CA.